From Life to Immortality

 Mac was carrying a wounded man on the afternoon of 17th October, on the Zonnebeke Road, when he and three of his colleagues were hit by a shell.
 Killed outright, his body was brought down and buried in the military cemetery at the back of the prison at Ypres.

-The image shown below is taken from very near where his grave is located.
+The image is taken from very near where his grave is located.
 12 months after his death, the family placed a notice in the paper which read:

 In proud and sacred memory of Cpl.
 Norman F. McWaters, and his four comrades, killed in action, battle of Passchendaele, October 17th, 1917.
 "Just stepped from life to Immortality."

-Known as the Toowoomba Mothers Memorial, constructed in 1922 and bearing the names of fallen soldiers, from throughout the district, the memorial was funded in large part through the proceeds of flower selling.
+The Toowoomba Mothers Memorial, was constructed in 1922 and bears the names of fallen soldiers from throughout the district.
+The memorial was funded in large part through the proceeds of flower selling.
 The sweet violet - Toowoomba's floral emblem - was sold in posies to members of the public by grieving mothers of fallen soldiers.

 "TO THE MEMORY OF THE GALLANT MEN WHO GAVE THEIR LIVES IN THE GREAT WAR 1914 TO 1918 FOR THE SAKE OF FREEDOM AND JUSTICE"